murchie85/gossipSimulator/README.md

 Rumour can be created

-Rumour can be positive or nega
+Rumour can be positive or negative

 Rumour has a shelf life

+Too much Rumour creation lowers the value of a rumour.

 Instigator